Jaime Harrison: Democratic National Committee

-2017 candidacy for Chair

 Harrison declared his candidacy for chairperson of the Democratic National Committee (DNC) in the February 2017 election.
 He defended his eight-year record at the Podesta Group, saying, "It's how I pay back the $160,000 of student loan debt."
 Harrison ended his bid for DNC chair on February 23, 2017, and endorsed Tom Perez.

 Harrison accepted a position as associate chairman and counselor of the DNC, where he implemented a program called "Every ZIP Code Counts."
 The program supplied each state party with $10,000 per month so long as the state party did an analysis of its strengths and weaknesses for its internal operations.

-2021 election as Chair

 Following President Joe Biden's victory in the 2020 presidential election, Harrison was nominated by Biden to be the chair of the DNC, succeeding Tom Perez.
 DNC members elected him on January 21, 2021.

+After the loss of Vice President and Democratic nominee Kamala Harris and running mate Minnesota Governor Tim Walz in the 2024 United States presidential election, news outlets reported that Harrison did not plan to run for another term for DNC Chair in 2025.
+During Harrison's tenure as chair of the DNC, the Democratic Party had a net loss of three seats in the United States Senate (out of 100), seven seats in the House of Representatives (out of 435), and the presidency.
+The congressional losses were modest, but Democrats were voted out after just one presidential term.